-This fall, 4-year-old Luke will be starting kindergarten in Centerville, Ohio.
-He’ll be one of the youngest in his class — turning 5 just before the school year begins — and his mother is concerned.
+Four-year-old Luke was starting kindergarten in Centerville, Ohio.
+He’d be one of the youngest in his class — turning 5 just before the school year begins — and his mother was concerned.

 Historically, the starting age for kindergarten has varied widely.
-In the past five years, both states and districts have pushed the minimum age to start kindergarten up so that more and more kids are at least 5 years old when they start school.
-(See minimum Kindergarten entrance ages for all states as of 2014.)
-Still, in states such as Connecticut and Maine (and certain districts in Ohio, Massachusetts, Vermont, New Jersey, and other states), you can easily find a 4½-year-old and a 6½-year-old in the same kindergarten class.
-That’s exactly what worries Luke’s mom, Deb Nelson, who has seen the difference just a few months can make, whether at home with her three sons ages 6, 4, and 3 or at school with the kids in her older son’s kindergarten class.
+In recent years, both states and districts have pushed the minimum age to start kindergarten up so that more and more kids are at least 5 years old when they start school.
+(See minimum kindergarten entrance ages for all states as of 2018.)
+Still, in multiple states (Alaska, Indiana, Kansas, Minnesota, Missouri, Montana, Nevada, North Carolina, Wyoming) you can easily find a 5-year-old and a 7-year-old in the same kindergarten class, in Louisiana and Maine there might be a 4-year-old, and possibly 8-year-olds in Pennsylvania and Washington.
+That’s exactly what worried Luke’s mom, Deb Nelson, who has seen the difference just a few months can make, whether at home with her three sons ages 6, 4, and 3 or at school with the kids in her older son’s kindergarten class.
 Some kids are ready to read and write; others have trouble sitting still and paying attention.
 Being younger is particularly problematic as kindergarten becomes increasingly academic.

 Does redshirting make a difference?

-Painter’s work, on the other hand, is based on a longitudinal study that looked at academic and social outcomes of delayed kindergarten entry over the course of about 20 years.
-He followed children starting at age 4 or 5 through age 25 or 26.
-Incredibly, he found no academic or social benefit to redshirting (The one exception?
+Another report, “Does the Age That Children Start Kindergarten Matter?
+Evidence of Long-Term Educational and Social Outcomes”, co-authored by Gary Painter of USC and Jane Arnold Lincove of University of Texas-Austin, is based on a longitudinal study that looked at academic and social outcomes of delayed kindergarten entry over the course of about 20 years.
+The researchers followed children starting at age 4 or 5 through age 25 or 26.
+Incredibly, they found no academic or social benefit to redshirting (The one exception?
 Varsity football.)
-In fact, he found a small benefit to being younger in terms of slightly higher college attendance rates.
-But is Painter’s information, which is necessarily old (his subjects are now all in their 30s), on target?
-“There’s other research out there from here and abroad that finds older kids do slightly better than younger kids while they’re in school,” Painter says.
-“We need to keep a close eye on it.”
+In fact, they found a small benefit to being younger in terms of slightly higher college attendance rates.

-Overall, research on has found mostly unfavorable results for being older than your grade-level peers, including academic achievement that disappears in later grades and an increase in social and behavioral problems in adolescence, when being older (or different in any way) can create problems.
-But much of this data is old, and, in many cases, linked to studies on grade retention, which is likely more of a social stigma for a child than starting kindergarten later.
+Overall, research on has found mostly unfavorable results for being older than your grade-level peers, especially as a tween or teen.
+Robertson’s paper states, “…there is no reliable proof that grade retention is beneficial.”
+Research has also discovered unfavorable consequences for being among the oldest kids in class, including a study reporting an increase in social and behavioral problems in adolescence, when being older (or different in any way) can create problems.
+But that data is old (1998), and, in many cases, linked to studies on grade retention, which is likely more of a social stigma for a child than starting kindergarten later.

-Given these mixed findings, redshirting clearly needs more study, especially since the average age of kindergartners is on the rise.
+Apparently, redshirting needs continued study, especially since the average age of kindergartners is on the rise.
 In the past 40 years, scores of states have raised their kindergarten cut-off dates.
 In 1975, only nine states required that kids be 5 when they start kindergarten.
-By 2014, 32 states had that requirement, with 11 more requiring that kids turn 5 by mid-October the year they start kindergarten.
+By 2018, all 50 states required children to be 5-years-old or almost 5 when they enter kindergarten.
+The most lenient state is Maine with the last-possible birthday on October 15.

 Ready or not